-Our subsidiary Marex Financial holds client money in connection with its clearing business, an area of general regulatory focus.
+Our subsidiaries Marex Financial and Marex Spectron Asia Pte.
+Ltd. hold client money in connection with their respective clearing businesses, an area of general regulatory focus.
 In the United Kingdom and the United States, this is a particular regulatory issue, and several other regulated firms have been the subject of enforcement action, including substantial fines, for failure to comply with the client money rules.
 We may be subject to similar enforcement action in the future if we fail to comply with relevant client money requirements.

-The nature and complexity of the client money rules means that compliance failings have occurred in the past and may occur in the future, inadvertently or in situations in which clients do not suffer, or are not materially at risk of suffering, a loss.
+The nature and complexity of the rules relating to the handling of client money means that compliance failings have occurred in the past and may occur in the future, inadvertently or in situations in which clients do not suffer, or are not materially at risk of suffering, a loss.
 Any material failure to comply with relevant rules exposes us to various risks, including potential action by regulators and clients, financial loss and adverse impacts on our reputation and relationships with clients.

-Marex Financial also holds client money in segregated client accounts with banks and Clearing Houses in accordance with the client money rules, which could expose us to the risk of failings by those entities and could cause us to experience a material loss if we are responsible for losses to clients or Marex Financial has not abided by its obligations.
+Marex Financial and Marex Spectron Asia Pte.
+Ltd. also hold client money in segregated client accounts with banks and Clearing Houses in accordance with their jurisdictions' respective client money rules, which could expose us to the risk of failings by those entities and could cause us to experience a material loss if we are responsible for losses to clients or Marex Financial or Marex Spectron Asia Pte.
+Ltd. has not abided by its obligations.
 Any of the above factors could adversely affect our business, financial condition, results of operations and prospects.

-Environmental, social and governance factors are key and growing focus areas for politicians, policy makers, regulators, investors, activists and consumers worldwide.
-If we fail to keep pace with the growing body of legislative and regulatory reform in this area and regulator and client expectations, our business may be adversely affected.
+Sustainability and environmental, social and governance factors are key focus areas for politicians, policy makers, regulators, investors, activists and consumers worldwide.
+If we fail to keep pace with the growing and diverging body of legislative and regulatory reform in this area and regulator and client expectations, our business may be adversely affected.

-There has been increasing, complex scrutiny and rapidly evolving expectations, including by governmental and non-governmental organizations, consumer advocacy groups, third-party interest groups, investors, consumers, employees and other stakeholders, on environmental, social and governance ("ESG") practices, commitments, performance and disclosures.
+There has been complex scrutiny and evolving expectations, including by governmental and non-governmental organizations, consumer advocacy groups, third-party interest groups, investors, consumers, employees and other stakeholders, on environmental, social and governance ("ESG") practices, commitments, performance and disclosures.
 New ESG-related laws and regulations on disclosure requirements, governance and risk management, benchmarks and the prudential framework have been introduced or enacted in jurisdictions where we operate.
 Adoption of proposed laws and regulations, or significant expansion of enacted laws and regulations in the future, could introduce new requirements or otherwise materially impact our business and operations.